-Prior to her academic career, Dr. Webster worked for over 30 years with autistic and neurodivergent students and their families in her roles as a teacher, school leader, program director and certified behaviour analyst.
+Prior to her academic career, Dr. Webster worked for over 30 years with autistic and neurodivergent students and their families in her roles as a teacher, school leader / principal, and program director.

 Dr. Webster is actively involved with peak autism and disabilities organisations across Australia and with education departments in Queensland, NSW and Tasmania.
 Her work has culminated in a number of peer reviewed publications including three books overviewing case studies and models of practice for empowering and supporting autistic and neurodivergent individuals and families in community and school settings.

-Amanda is available in Gympie QLD and Wollongong NSW for in-person consults, and Australia-wide for telehealth consults.
-Amanda currently has a wait-list for clients in Gympie.
+Amanda is available in Wollongong NSW for in-person consults, and Australia-wide for telehealth consults.

 To make an appointment with Amanda, please click HERE.